kevinpschaaf/enyo-wiki/Event-Handling.md

 		// do stuff
 	}

-**Note:** `enyo.Control` creates a default handler mapping of `ontap` to `tap`.
-Therefore, to handle generic taps on a Control, you need only implement a `tap` method.

-	tap: function(inSender, inEvent) {
-		// tap events come here
-	}

-**Note:** If you use both methods at once, you will receive the event in both places by default.
-However, you can control this behavior by preventing propagation in `thingTap`.
-E.g.
+Note that if you use both event handling strategies at the same time, you will receive the event in both places by default.
+You may avoid this behavior by preventing propagation in `thingTap`.
+For example:

 	components: [
 		{name: "thing", ontap: "thingTap"}